World Boxing News provides a complete history of the pound-for-pound number one spot beginning in 1970, a title revered among boxers worldwide.

 Lomachenko soon reclaimed his pound-for-pound number-one position with a dominant win over Luke Campbell in London.
 He added the WBC lightweight version to his WBO and WBA titles.
 It was enough to overhaul his rival and rule once more.

-To Lomachenko’s detriment, it wasn’t long before Canelo clawed back the top spot with a spectacular knockout of Sergey Kovalev.
+However, to Lomachenko’s detriment, it wasn’t long before Canelo clawed back the top spot with a spectacular knockout of Sergey Kovalev.
 Canelo became a four-weight ruler and cemented his position as an all-time great.

 At the beginning of 2020, Canelo had firmly established himself as the number one pound-for-pound fighter in the sport.